dbcls/humandbs/apps/frontend/DB.md

-# CMS Database ERD
+# CMS DB

 ## Document

+A document entity.
+It only has a name, and can have different contents.
+More like a section

+- id
+- name - for internal uses.
+A Document's name.

+## Document version

+Document version.
+Has actual document content.

-- id - ID
+- id
-- title - Title of the document
+- document_id - reference to the document
+- version - version number
-- contentId - Id of content. "data-usage" etc.
+- title - string
-- updated_at - Date and time when the document was last updated
+- content - markdown / markdoc text
-- created_at - Date and time when the document was created
+- created_at
-- author_id - ID of the user who created the document
+- author_id

+## Newspost

+A news post for displaying on the news page.

+- id
-- lang - Language of the document (en/ja)
+- title - string
-- version - version / revision
+- content - markdown / markdoc text
+- author_id
+- created_at

 ## Asset

+A file entity. can be Image, PDF etc.

 - id
-- title
+- title - string
 - lang
 - url
 - alt_text
 - type - mime type

-* Local files for actually store the files. using multer?
+* Local files for actually store the files.
+Using multer.

 Upload -> File uploads to a `public` folder with unique name -> url is stored in db.